-(The set up of a traditional Solitaire game)
+(Pictured above: The set up of a traditional game of Klondike Solitaire)

-Solitaire, Klondike or Patience (as it is appropriately called in Europe), is a game that can be played with just one player, and requires only a standard deck of 52 playing cards.
-The objective of Solitaire is to organize a shuffled deck of cards into 4 stacks (one for each suit) in ascending order (Ace to King).
+Solitaire or Patience, as it is commonly called in parts of Europe, is a game that can be played with just one player, and requires only a standard deck of 52 playing cards.
+The objective of most solitaire games is to organize a shuffled deck of cards into four piles (one for each suit) in ascending order from Ace to King.

-A free online version of Solitaire that you can play online for free can be found here.
+A version of Solitaire that you can play online for free can be found here.

-The Tableau consist of 7 piles.
-The first pile has 1 card.
-The second pile has 2 cards.
-The third pile has 3 cards and so on until there are 7 piles.
-Only the top card in each pile is faced up.
+The tableau consists of seven piles.
+The first pile has one card, the second pile has two cards, the third pile has three cards, and so on until there are seven piles.
+Only the top card in each pile is face up.

-The remaining cards after building the tableau are placed face down and are called the stock.
+The cards remaining after building the tableau are placed face down and are called the stock.

-The Foundations consist of 4 stacks of cards (one for each suit) in ascending order (Ace to King).
+The foundations consist of four stacks of cards (one for each suit) in ascending order (Ace to King).
 At the beginning of the game, the foundations are empty.
 The goal is to play all the cards to these four foundations.

 How to Play